Jmwofford/babyDiv_WDI-curriculum/instructor_notes/css/css-transforms-and-transitions.md

 **Transitions** let us tell the browser how to smoothly change a property over time.
 For example, if the height of an element changes (due to a :hover selector), then we can tell the browser to use a transition to change the height gradually over 1 second.

-**Transforms** are a set of CSS properties that take an element and transform it's shape, e.g. rotating it, scaling it, skewing it, etc.
+**Transforms** are a set of new-ish CSS properties that take an element and transform it's shape, e.g. rotating it, scaling it, skewing it, etc.

 **Animations** are similar to transitions, in that they let us change properties over time, but they give us more control over how those changes happen.

 For example, we have more control over how the animation repeats, we can change between multiple values at once, etc.

 **Vendor Prefixes** - A prefix provides browser support for features that are not fully supported.
-If you are using chrome, you will not need to add a prefix to any of the properties used this lesson, but in general, it's a good idea to check **Can I Use** (http://www.caniuse.com) to see if you need to use prefixes to support most users/browsers.
+If you are using Chrome, you will not need to add a prefix to any of the properties used this lesson, but in general, it's a good idea to check **Can I Use** (http://www.caniuse.com) to see if you need to use prefixes to support most users/browsers.
 For CSS Animations, you should use prefixes to ensure support for Safari, IE, and other browsers.

 **Vendor Prefixes**
     <br />